Seinäjoki University of Applied Sciences: Education

-Seinäjoki University of Applied Sciences has 23 bachelor's and 14 master's degree programmes of which seven degree programmes are totally taught in English: bachelor's degree programmes in International Business (BBA), Automation Engineering (BEng), Agri-food Engineering (AFE), Hospitality Management as well as Nursing (RN), and master's degree programmes in International Business Management (MBA) and in Social Services and/or Health Care, Development and Management.
+Seinäjoki University of Applied Sciences has 23 bachelor's and 14 master's degree programmes of which seven degree programmes are totally taught in English: bachelor's degree programmes in International Business (BBA), Automation Engineering (BEng), Sustainable Food Processing/ Agri-food Engineering (AFE), Hospitality Management as well as Nursing (RN), and master's degree programmes in International Business Management (MBA) and in Social Services and/or Health Care, Development and Management.

 Also double degree programmes are available in the fields of technology and business.